thehyve/qsp-dev-portal/README.md

 ### AWS Marketplace SNS Listener Function (Optional) (/listener)

 The listener Lambda function will be triggered when customers subscribe or unsubscribe to your product through the AWS Marketplace console.
 AWS Marketplace will generate a unique SNS Topic where events will be published for your product.
 This is configurable via 'marketplaceSubscriptionTopic' configuration in package.json.
-After changing this you will need to run 'npm run update-stack' and 'npm run subscribe-listener' to subscribe the listener function.
+After changing this you will need to run `yarn run update-stack` and `yarn run subscribe-listener` to subscribe the listener function.

 From the listener function you can manage your Usage Plan Keys through API Gateway to grant/revoke access to your APIs as well as implement any other subscription/unsubscription business logic.
 If you have multiple marketplace products, you will need to subscribe the listener function to the SNS topic for each product.